hashicorp/consul/website/source/docs/commands/kv.html.markdown

 The `kv` command is used to interact with Consul's key-value store via the command line.
 It exposes top-level commands for inserting, updating, reading, and deleting from the store.
+This command is available in Consul 0.7.1 and later.

 The key-value store is also accessible via the
 [HTTP API](docs/agent/http/kv.html).